-Below I publish the revised and improved formula for the Texas Chrystoype (pure gold).
+Below I publish the revised and improved formula for the Chrystoype Supreme, which is a rebranding of the Texas Chrysotype to reflect an improvment in image quality so significant as to compete with platinum.
 Even more so than dry print out palladium, this is the most popular of my processes, at least based on the volume of email inquiries I receive about nuances involved in printing negatives of varying characteristics.
 The link to the formula for the palladium process (The Alamotype) can be found on the main page.

 THREE FUNDAMENTAL SOLUTIONS

 In August of 2011 I invented the Texas Chrysotype out of necessity.
 I did not want "blushing" chrysotypes -- prints made from a mixture of gold and palladium -- I wanted pure gold photographic prints.
 The only viable option for a high quality chrysotype was to reproduce Robert Hunt's formula from the 1850s.
 Hunt included that chrysotype in his Manual of Photography.
 He described (on pages 54 et seq. in the 4th Edition of that book) printing out a faint image on paper coated with ammonium ferric citrate.
 He then developed out that faint image with a wash of gold solution which he described as having the color of sherry.
-Indeed, this formula was reinvented in the early 21st century with ferric oxalate substituted for the citrate and the gold solution greatly reduced to only 8% strength.
-In either formulation, with gold running at about $45 a gram, the price of developing out was too high for my budget.
+With gold running at about $45 a gram, the price of developing out was too high for my budget.
+I moved on

 I knew that I could obtain reasonable prints that were arguably gold -- Richard Sullivan described printing a chrystoype with a maximum of 80% gold and the remainder palladium.
-The resultant images unfortunately are pink.
+The resultant images unfortunately are pink (the obsolete Chrysotype S process yields red or purple-red images).
 Any pink chrysotype print is invariably formed from an admixture of gold and palladium.
 Both Sullivan's gold-palladium ziatype and the "New" chrysotype process only work with heavy hydration of paper; the moisture causes the gold to precipitate at such an angle that it refracts light as pink.
-Interestingly, some unscrupulous practitioners of the obsolete "New" chrysotype, persons who charge the gullible for workshops and sell books on the process, have made a great honking and crowing with "New" chrystoypes that "blush" with a pink hue, just like Sullivan's gold-palladium prints.
+[Interestingly, some unscrupulous practitioners of the obsolete "New" chrysotype, persons who charge the gullible for workshops and sell books on the process, have made a great honking and crowing with "New" chrystoypes that "blush" with a pink hue, just like Sullivan's gold-palladium prints.]

 The first fundamental solution is 10 ml of 40% ammonium ferric oxalate.
 That is achieved by dissolving 4 grams of ammonium ferric oxalate (AFO) crystals in 8 ml of warm (~85F) distilled water.
-The AFO dissolved easily and quickly.
-The reason for preparing only 10 ml at a time is that once the solution transformed into what American wastewater treatment engineers whimsically call "magic iron" the shelf life plummets to a matter of only a few weeks.
-Given that weighing 4 grams of ammonium ferric oxalate and then dissolving them in a measured volume of 8 ml of distilled water takes less than 5 minutes overrides that short shelf life.
-Pour the solution into a brown glass or opaque plastic bottle, cap it tightly, and label it "AFFO" (for Ammonium Ferric Ferrous Oxalate), with the date prepared below.
+The AFO dissolves easily and quickly.
+The reason for preparing only 10 ml at a time is that once the solution is transformed into what American wastewater treatment engineers perhaps whimsically call "magic iron", the shelf life plummets to a matter of only a few weeks.
+Weighing out 4 grams of ammonium ferric oxalate and dissolving them in a 8 ml of distilled water takes less than 5 minutes.
+The solution should be poured into a brown glass or opaque plastic bottle, capped tightly, and labeled "AFFO" (for Ammonium Ferric Ferrous Oxalate), with the date prepared below.

 The second fundamental solution is 1% vitamin C. One needs very little of this solution and its shelf life is several months, so 10 ml is a good volume to prepare.
 Pour 10 ml of distilled water into a brown glass bottle or opaque plastic bottle.
-Weigh out 0.1 g of vitamin C (or of sodium ascorbate, which is time release C, it doesn't matter).
+Weigh out 0.1 g of vitamin C (or of sodium ascorbate, which is time-release C with extra sodium added, which has no effect on the AFO).
 Pour the C into the water in the bottle.
 Cap the bottle and shake it vigorously for about 60 seconds.
-Draw up a few milliliters with an eyedropper and confirm the solution is perfectly clear.
 Label this bottle 1% C and date it.

-The third fundamental solution is Tetrasodium EDTA (T-EDTA), a chelating agent that attaches to iron particles like a chemical magnet and helps loosen them from the fibers of the print.
+The sixth fundamental solution is Tetrasodium EDTA (T-EDTA), a chelating agent that attaches to iron particles like a chemical magnet and helps loosen them from the fibers of the print.
 When a sheet of paper so treated is subsequently washed in running water, ferrious iron is efficiently removed.
 Measure out 950 ml of water.
 Weigh out 100 g of T-EDTA.
 Dissolve the T-EDTA in the water.
+This is the last bath before the final, long water rinse.

-This is the most envied photographic printing formula since the 19th century.
-Many tried to obtain this holy grail of fine art printing, all failed.
-The quality of the Texas Chrysotype surpasses even Hunt's chrysotypes of 170 years ago, and even the dubious Australian and other "chrysotypes" prepared with palladium.
+This is the most envied photographic printing formula since the Willis' Platinotype in 1873.
+Many have tried to obtain this holy grail of fine art printing, all failed.
+The quality of the Chrysotype Supreme surpasses even Hunt's chrysotypes of 170 years ago, and even the dubious Australian and other "chrysotypes" prepared with palladium.
 It is pure gold, it is gray scale, it is grainless, and it can hang comfortably on a wall not next to but between prints in palladium and platinum.
 Here are the simple ingredients:

 I heartily recommend purchasing all chemicals from Artcraft Chemicals in Altamont, NY.
 You can purchase tetrachloroauric chloride (gold chloride) by the gram and mix it at any strength solution you choose, though I recommend 10% as the minimum strength.
+I have found that 15% is about the strongest dilution to use without wasting gold.
 The website is www.artcraftchemicals.com.

 10% Gold Chloride